-- Staff have a responsibility to identify those children who are suffering from abuse or neglect and to ensure that any concerns about the welfare of a pupil are reported to the designated safeguarding lead - Staff should refer to Annex 3 for abuse indicators or page 12 onwards of KCSIE, that may suggest a pupil may be at risk of suffering significant harm. - Any concerns held by staff should be discussed in the first instance with the designated safeguarding lead or their deputy and advice sought on what action should be taken.
-Where required, advice can be obtained from the Professionals Consultation Line on a no-names basis. - Concerns may be monitored over time and should be recorded on a monitoring/incident form shown such as the example in appendix 2 or logged within an electronic system.
-Details of any concerning incidents should also be recorded on this form. - All staff should know what to do if a child tells them he/she is being abused, exploited or neglected.
+- Staff have a responsibility to identify those children who are suffering from abuse or neglect and to ensure that any concerns about the welfare of a pupil are reported to the designated safeguarding lead. - Staff should refer to Annex 3 for abuse indicators or page 11 onwards of KCSIE, that may suggest a pupil may be at risk of suffering significant harm. - Any concerns held by staff should be discussed in the first instance with the designated safeguarding lead or their deputy and advice sought on what action should be taken.
+Where required, advice can be obtained from the MASH Line on a no-names basis. - Concerns may be monitored over time and should be recorded on CPOMS - All staff should know what to do if a child tells them he/she is being abused, exploited or neglected.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality. - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report. - All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues.
+Nor should a victim ever be made to feel ashamed for making a report.

+• All staff should be aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse and other risks online as well as face to face.